Fungal Infection – Diagnosis, Symptoms, and Treatment

 - Tinea pedis – fungal foot infection (athlete's foot)

 - Tinea cruris – fungal groin infection (jock itch)

 - Tinea unguium – fungal nail infection (onychomycosis)

 How Common are Fungal Skin Infections?

-Fungal skin infections are very common in the United States and responsible for frequent primary care visits.
+Fungal skin infections are prevalent in the United States and responsible for frequent primary care visits.
 They may require referral to dermatology or infectious disease specialist if first-line measures are unsuccessful.